rbisdorff/Digraph3/docSphinx/tutorial.rst

        :alt: A random digraph oriented by best covering initial and terminal kernels

        *Figure 6*: A random digraph oriented by best covering initial and terminal kernels

+In algorithmic decision theory, such initial kernels may be used for computing and graphically illustrating best choice recommendations (see the corresponding tutorial).
+Checking external stability conditions for a given MIS may be done in a linear complexity, the order of the digraph.
+However, generating the complete set of MISs in larger digraphs gets a harder problem.
+As of order 30, there may appear exponentially many MISs in certain types of sparse digraphs (see [BIS-2006b]_).

 Until now, we have considered solely fully determined crisp digraphs.
 The effective computation of (pre)kernels in a valued digraph context involves quite sophisticated mathematics (see [BIS-2006a]_).
 We will illustrate this in the next section in the context of bipolar outranking digraphs.